TempName4350/Attendance/README.md

 To run this all in full, please run the script in the `Attendance` directory:
 `./build-script.sh`
+If you run into an issue with the permissions of this script, please run `sudo chmod 755 build-script.sh` in the Attendance directory and then try running the above script again.

 Then navigate to: `localhost:8080` in your browser.
 You should see the app.